Excellent service. Thank you all. Really glad I chose you to handle my case.

 Mrs W from Reading, Berkshire

 A non-traumatic brain injury is a brain injury which has not occurred as a direct result of trauma to the head.
 Rather, it is an injury which has been brought about because of a medical disorder like a disease, infection or a tumour.
 Contrary to what its label may imply, a non-traumatic brain injury is very distressing for victims and their families.

-Similar to a traumatic brain injury, a non-traumatic brain injury is also classed as an Acquired Brain Injury (ABI) in that is has come into existence since birth (or indeed, may even have occurred during childbirth).
-The fundamental difference between the two types of brain injury is that the latter occurs throughout the brain on a cellular level rather than in one concentrated area (localized).
+Like a traumatic brain injury, a non-traumatic brain injury is also classed as an Acquired Brain Injury (ABI) in that is has come into existence since birth (or indeed, may even have occurred during childbirth).
+The fundamental difference between the two types of brain injury is that the latter occurs throughout the brain on a cellular level rather than in one concentrated area (localised).
 Symptoms vary across the spectrum, from mild to severe.

 Anoxic injury occurs when the brain is not receiving enough oxygen, this often happens during a cardiac arrest situation.